Wmedrado/keydrop-bot-BillyF/docs/functions/user_interface.md

   `cloud/firebase_client.py`.

-Additional Tkinter `Frame` subclasses (`LoginFrame`, `RegisterFrame`, `ProfileFrame`, `RankingFrame`) implement the GUI components for interacting with the bot.
+Additional Tkinter `Frame` subclasses (`LoginFrame`, `RegisterFrame`, `ProfileFrame`, `RankingFrame`, `StoreFrame`) implement the GUI components for interacting with the bot. `StoreFrame` provides a simple shopping interface allowing the user to add premium items to a cart and proceed with payment via Pix.
+The professional desktop version under `bot_keydrop/gui/` exposes a similar `StoreFrame` class for integration with the full-featured GUI.